bojkel/bojkel/README.md

 - 👋 Hi, I’m Bozhidar "Bo" Aleksandrov @bojkel
 - 👀 I’m interested in web development and online security!
-- 🌱 I’m currently working with Angular & Java
+- 🌱 I’m currently working on web applications, using with Angular, RXJS, Cypress, Java & Docker.
 - 💞️ I’m looking forward to collaborate with passionate and open minded people who are constantly striving to improve themself and want to exchange knowledge/experience.
 - 📫 Reach me on Instagram @bojkel or in LinkedIn @Bozhidar Aleksandrov